-Course participants will learn all about experimental design, how to prepare metagenomic libraries from soil samples and are invited to bring their own environmental samples from soils or aquatic environments (previously filtered).
-The bioinformatic analysis is a key part of the course, where students will learn how to process data from raw sequence to the application of algorithms for analysing metagenomic datasets.
+The course will start with training the participants about experimental design and the preparation of their own metagenomic libraries with soil or their (environmental) samples.
+The metagenomic DNA will be sequenced onsite using third generation sequencing technologies and subsequent data analysis.
+Thus, the students have a unique opportunity to work on the complete workflow from sample preparation to data analysis.
+This updated course version will also address cutting-edge single-cell microbial genomics during practical.
+Bioinformatics analysis is a key part of the course, where students will learn how to process data from raw sequences to the application of algorithms for analysing metagenomic datasets.
 Trainers will provide short lectures with follow-up hands-on exercises in order to have the participants learning and assessing their knowledge.

 This course is aimed at advanced PhD students and post-doctoral researchers who are doing or planning to start research in the field of metagenomics.